markjaquith/hk/docs/getting_started.md

 A tool for running hooks on files in a git repository.

-::: danger
+::: warning
-This is a work in progress.
+hk is in an early beta stage.
 You may encounter bugs and breaking changes until 1.x.
 :::

 ## Installation